Jess Jess Wings are a dangerously good combination of buffalo sauce, blue cheese, and garlic everyone will worship you

-When I told Mike I was making Jess Jess Wings for 12 bloggers he was all over that shit!
+When I told Mike I was making Jess Jess Wings for 12 bloggers this month, he was all over that shit!
 He asked just about every day until I cooked them when they were happening.
 Then, as I was frying the wings, serendipity happened.
 Our friend Sean said come over to swim, and I told him to fire up the grill.

-The boys haven’t stopped talking about these wings for the past week and a half.
+The boys haven’t stopped talking about these quick and easy chicken wings for the past week and a half.
 Sean has texted me about them.
 Mike says I need to make them again.
 Like tomorrow.
 (I’m actually making another batch today.)
 And Phil keeps reminding me how good they were in a clandestine effort to make them reappear at our house.
 Just be prepared for everyone to hunt you down and bug you all day long for more wings.
 (See: make a triple batch if you have a crowd.
 I’m not even kidding.)

 If this is your first time hitting up 12 Bloggers, here’s the skinny.
 Every moth on the 12th, 12 of us (bloggers, duh…the name) cook up something awesome based around a monthly theme, and each recipe has 12 ingredients of less.
 Cool, right?!
 I love it.
 You can see all the past 12 Blogger recipes I’ve done, and get links to everyone’s recipes, HERE.
 Just be ready to get your fall on next month – cause we’re cooking with squash!
 (I freaked out a little too at first, but it’s okay…pumpkin counts!)